 Students are allowed, but not required, to use a book bag to carry their textbooks and school supplies.
 However, students are discouraged from using a rolling book bag because such bags often create tripping hazards.
-If students choose to use a rolling bag, they must carry the bag when entering and exiting the bus.
-Also, a luggage-type bag that is too bulky for students to safely hold in their lap is prohibited on the bus.
-For safety reasons, book bags may not be placed in the center aisle of the bus.
+If students choose to use a rolling bag, they must carry the bag when entering and exiting the bus and when going up and down stairways.
+Bags that are too bulky for students to safely hold in their lap are prohibited on the bus.
+For safety reasons, bags and other items may not be placed in the center aisle of the bus.
 All student bags are subject to search.